-Roughan & O’Donovan (ROD) designed a scheme to address the serious traffic congestion issues at the junction of the N85 and N67 at Blake’s Corner in Ennistymon.
+Roughan & O’Donovan (ROD) designed this scheme to address the serious traffic congestion issues at the junction of the N85 and N67 at Blake’s Corner in Ennistymon.
 In addition to improving road network capacity, the scheme design enhances the public realm within a historic streetscape.

 - Reconfiguration of existing junctions and priorities to allow the main flow of traffic across the new bridge